esavv/paseo-turn-tokens/README.md

 npm run typecheck
 npm test
 ```

-The pre-commit hook formats staged source, Markdown, JSON, and YAML files and lints staged source
-files.
-The pre-push hook runs formatting, lint, TypeScript, and the full test suite.
-Run the same
-checks manually with `npm run check:push`.

 The build bundles the Markdown parser and converts JavaScript classes for the iPhone's Hermes
 runtime.
 Run it after dependency changes and before a local install or reload.
 Git installs run